Half-Trek Criterion for Identifiability of Latent Variable Models: Introduction

 with $d \times d$ parameter matrix $\Lambda=(\lambda_{wv})$ and $\ell \times d$ parameter matrix $\Gamma=(\gamma_{hv})$.
 The matrix $\Lambda$ has zeros along the diagonal.
 Specific models are now derived from \eqref{eq:def-model} by assuming specific sparsity patterns in $\Lambda$ and $\Gamma$.
-The resulting models are discussed, for example, in \citet{bollen1989structural}, and they assume that all unobserved confounding is caused only by the explicitly modeled, independent latent variables.
+The resulting models assume that all unobserved confounding is caused only by the explicitly modeled, independent latent variables.
 Thus the latent structure corresponds to factor analysis models, and we will refer to the latent variables also as \emph{latent factors}.

+The models belong to the general framework of structural equation models with latent variables as they are considered, e.g., in \citet{bollen1989structural}.
+However, where many of the examples in Bollen's book are concerned with measurement models, i.e., latent variables are measured through observations and these observations are conditionally independent given the latent variables, our interest here is the setting where we have direct causal effects $\lambda_{wv}$ between observed variables and the latent variables constitute confounders.

 The focus of this paper will be on the covariance structure posited by models derived from \eqref{eq:def-model}.
 In particular, we will be interested in determining when sparsity in the matrices $\Lambda$ and $\Gamma$ allows one to \emph{identify} (i.e., uniquely recover) the direct effects $\lambda_{wv}$ from the covariance matrix of the observable random vector $X$.
 Solving \eqref{eq:def-model}, we find